pydantic/pydantic/docs/usage/validators.md

 ```
 _(This script is complete, it should run "as is")_

+!!! warning
+  Validators should not overwrite `BaseModel.validate()`.
+Instead, give the validator function a unique name.

+  This may be fixed in v2 - see [samuelcolvin/pydantic#1001](https://github.com/samuelcolvin/pydantic/issues/1001).

 A few things to note on validators:

 * validators are "class methods", so the first argument value they receive is the `UserModel` class, not an instance